creativescala/doodle/docs/src/pages/pictures/drawing.md

 # Drawing to the Screen

 Drawing a picture to the screen is usually the end goal of using Doodle.
 The usual way to draw a `Picture` is by calling the `draw` method.
-Using the Java2D backend will produce output in a window, while the [SVG backend][doodle-svg] can produce output inside a web page.
+Using the Java2D backend will produce output in a window, while the SVG backend can produce output inside a web page.

 The examples below use the Java2D backend, but the general principles work with other backends.